 2. Your Bearded Dragon Is Lethargic And Unresponsive

 If you see your bearded dragon not moving around, or just acting very lethargic, there are a few things that could be at play here.

 First, think about your tank temps.
-You should have a thermometer in there that keeps you up to speed on what the tank temperature is.
+You should have a thermometer that keeps you up to speed on the tank temperature.

 If the tank temp is too low, the metabolism of the bearded dragon will slow, and you will find they severely lack in appetite as well as motivation to do things.

 As a result, immediately check your thermometer and get the temperature gradient where it needs to be because this is one of the building blocks of keeping your bearded dragon feeling healthy.

 Tip: If your bearded dragon is acting lethargic, we show you multiple reasons for that in this article.

 If temps are okay, it could be a brumation that your bearded dragon is going through.
 Brumation is a period I can best liken to hibernation.

 The metabolism and energy of the reptile slow right down, and they do this as a means of adapting to the changing seasons.

 Winter days are shorter, and the sun is less prominent.
 As a result, bearded dragons do not get enough sunlight to survive- or insects, for that matter, because with the coming of winter also comes the dying off of bugs and plants needed to survive.